 “What are you willing to sacrifice for the potential of business success?”

 Owning a business is incredibly rewarding but it does not come cheaply … it will cost financially, relationships will inevitably suffer and there will very likely be a toll on your health and fitness.
+There is also an incredibly high failure rate among new companies!

 Most societies depend upon business owners to create jobs and stimulate the economy … so their importance cannot be underestimated.